Fort Myers Wrongful Death Lawyers

 Should You File a Wrongful Death Claim?

 The Florida Wrongful Death Act indicates that the decedent’s representative (usually the executor of the estate) is the one who can initiate a wrongful death claim to recover damages (compensation).
-However, both the estate and survivors may be entitled to recover damages, with a surviving spouse having the first right to damages, followed by children of the deceased, and parents if no spouse or children exist.
-Additionally, any blood relatives and adoptive brothers and sisters who were dependent on the decedent for support or services may also be entitled to compensation.
+Both the estate and surviving family members can recover damages in a wrongful death case.
+The surviving spouse has the first right to compensation, followed by the deceased’s children.
+If there is no spouse or child, the parents may claim damages.
+Blood relatives and adoptive siblings who depended on the decedent for support or services may also qualify for compensation.

 Proving Negligence in a Florida Wrongful Death Claim